top of page

 Gooey Brown Butter Pumpkin Cookies with a Caramel Drizzle & Optional Pecan Topping

-These delicious gooey cookies are also gluten-free and refined sugar-free.
+These delicious, incredibly soft, and gooey cookies are gluten-free and refined sugar-free.
+They can also be dairy-free.

 When you brown the butter, the stages should looks like this: